Agent actions,

 - →Each DeFi protocol on its own dedicated chain: predictable, no cross-app congestion.

-Four more categories where the architecture matters.
+Four more places where the architecture matters.

 Feeds, not subgraphs.